gitlabhq/gitlabhq/doc/monitoring/performance/influxdb_configuration.md

 admin user][influx-admin]:

 ```
-influx -execute "CREATE USER thedude WITH PASSWORD '1234' WITH ALL PRIVILEGES"
+influx -execute "CREATE USER jeff WITH PASSWORD '1234' WITH ALL PRIVILEGES"
 ```

 ## Create the `gitlab` database